SKHII/ChargerUnit/README.md

 The WinZip file contains the Geber files, in ready for manufacture state.
 I have been slight changes not already reflected on the project logs.

-It goes without me saying, I am not liabile for any or do I guarantee anything.
+It goes without saying, I am not liable nor do I guarantee anything.